-It’s a lot like being stuck in one big catch-22: Trying to improve poor credit when you need good credit to improve poor credit.
+It’s one big catch-22: Trying to improve poor credit when you need good credit to improve poor credit.
 It can make for a confusing cycle that’s as utterly dizzying as it is frustrating.

 If you’ve been faced with this never-ending conundrum, you’re not alone; according to Experian, out of 220 million Americans, one in five deals with bad credit.
 If you belong to this 20 percent of low FICO-scored folk, you’ve undoubtedly asked yourself this simple question: How is a person supposed to improve his credit when it takes good credit to use most of the products and tools that are often recommended to rebuild credit?